 Resources

-The training course is adopted from the Uganda accredited drug shops (ADS) and Tanzania accredited drug distributor outlets sellers’ training manuals [Ministry of Health, National Drug Authority and Pharmaceutical Society of Uganda: Accredited Drug Shops Training Manual, Uganda, 2010; United Republic of Tanzania Ministry of Health and Social Welfare, Tanzania Food and Drugs Authority.
+The training course is adopted from the Uganda accredited drug shops and Tanzania accredited drug dispensing outlet sellers’ training manuals [Ministry of Health, National Drug Authority and Pharmaceutical Society of Uganda: Accredited Drug Shops Training Manual, Uganda, 2010; United Republic of Tanzania Ministry of Health and Social Welfare, Tanzania Food and Drugs Authority.
 Accredited Drug Dispensing Outlet (ADDO) Dispensers’ Training Manual, first edition, 2007].
 This manual also contains a significant amount of information on Liberian laws, regulations, policies, and guidelines in the diagnosis and management of common diseases.

 Module 1.
 INTRODUCTION TO MEDICINES MANAGEMENT